artmetla/DejaView/docs/concepts/config.md

 ## Dynamic buffer mapping

-Data-source <> buffer mappings are dynamic in Perfetto.
+Data-source <> buffer mappings are dynamic in DejaView.
 In the simplest case a tracing session can define only one buffer.
 By default, all data sources will record data into that one buffer.